 Non compliance with the accessibility regulations

-- some of our PDFs are not accessible as they are not tagged properly
+- some of our PDFs are not accessible as they are not tagged properly and are missing alt text

 - some of our links are not linked through in the correct way because the url has been pasted after the text